superRaytin/image-to-slices/README.md

 npm install image-to-slices
 ```

-If you want to use it on the server-side Node.js, you'll need previously install [node-canvas](https://github.com/Automattic/node-canvas):
+Using on the server-side Node.js, you'll need previously install [Cairo](http://cairographics.org/) which is depended by (https://github.com/Automattic/node-canvas), see [node-canvas#Installation](https://github.com/Automattic/node-canvas#installation) for detail.

 ```
 npm install canvas